yungsnuzzy/conjurr/README.md

 # zoltarr
 Zoltarr is an AI recommendation tool that uses Tautulli watch data to recommend what users should watch next.

 ## Overview
 Zoltarr analyzes Plex watch history via Tautulli and uses Google Gemini to suggest what to watch next.
-It shows:
+The app provides:

 - AI Top 10 recommendations for shows and movies
-- Which AI picks are available in your Plex library vs. not in library
+- Clear split of recommendations available in your Plex library vs. not in library
-- Your Top Watched and Recent (last 10) items that inform the AI
+- Your Top Watched and Recently Watched lists that inform the AI
-- Timing diagnostics for each step (always visible)

-Data about your Plex library is cached locally in SQLite and refreshed daily to keep the UI fast.
-A Rebuild button lets you reset the cache on demand.
+- Beautiful poster galleries for recommended shows and movies (via TMDb)
+- A scrolling “AI Categories” ticker inferred from your tastes
+- Optional mobile-optimized UI (auto-detected for phones/tablets in user mode)
+- Optional “User Mode” for direct user access with email/username login (no admin/debug panels)
+- Local library caching (SQLite) refreshed daily, plus a one-click Rebuild Cache button
+- Timing and AI diagnostics (visible in admin mode; hidden in user mode)
+- Open Graph/Twitter meta tags for rich link previews
+- Model label in the header showing which Gemini model was used

-## How to use
+## Setup
+1. Install dependencies:
+	- Use `requirements.txt` with your Python 3.11+ environment.
-1. Start the app and open the UI at `/' (Defaults to 127.0.0.1:9658)
+2. Start the app and open the UI at `/` (defaults to http://127.0.0.1:9658).
-2. Go to `/settings` and enter:
+3. Visit `/settings` and enter:
 	- Tautulli URL and API key
 	- Google Gemini API key
+	- Optional: Tautulli DB Path (for faster local reads)
+	- Optional: TMDb API key (to enable posters)
+	- Optional: Gemini daily quotas JSON (e.g. {"gemini-2.0-flash-001": 200})

+Environment/.env keys recognized:
+- TAUTULLI_URL
+- TAUTULLI_API_KEY
+- GOOGLE_API_KEY
+- TAUTULLI_DB_PATH (optional)
+- TMDB_API_KEY (optional)
+- GEMINI_DAILY_QUOTAS (optional JSON)

+User Mode flag:
+- In `app.py`, set `USER_MODE = 1` to enable user mode (hides settings/debug, requires email/username login, mobile UI auto for phones/tablets).

+## Using the app
-3. Back on the main page, pick a user and click “Get Recommendations”.
+1. In admin mode: pick a user from the dropdown and click “Get Recommendations”.
-4. Review the table: available picks, not-in-library picks, AI Top 10, categories, and your watch stats.
+2. In user mode: enter your Plex email or username, then click “Get Recommendations”.
+3. Review posters and the categories ticker at the top.
+4. Expand the “table details” (in user mode) to see the full data table.
-5. If library data seems stale or missing, use “Rebuild Library DB” in the left panel.
+5. Use “Rebuild Library DB” when library data is stale; the next request repopulates the cache.

-API usage: see `api_guide.md` for programmatic access to `/recommendations` and `/rebuild_library` with examples.
+API usage: see `api_guide.md` for programmatic access to `/recommendations` and `/rebuild_library` with examples and response fields.

+## Features in detail
+- Posters via TMDb: Provide `TMDB_API_KEY` to fetch poster images for recommended titles.
+- Caching: Library items are persisted to `library.db` once per day; daily refresh keeps requests fast.
+- Data sources: Uses Tautulli DB first (if configured) for users/history; falls back to Tautulli API.
+- Gemini models: Tries a shortlist with the new Google GenAI SDK and tracks usage locally; shows model name in the UI.
+- Quotas: Optional local daily quota tracking by model (configure via `GEMINI_DAILY_QUOTAS`).

-TO DO
+## TO DO
-* There should be a way for users to pull their own recommendation data any time.
-Maybe "input your email" type field that uses PHP to look up users and give them their recommendations on the fly Otherwise they'll only get it in emails, and that may be overwhelming.

-* Make it functionally standalone, make a release as an EXE or NT service

-* (DONE) Make it pretty

-* (DONE) Make settings page for Tautulli path and api key, google gemini api key

-* (DONE) Formalize API so a given user can be passed, and the data returned as JSON - make quick guide for using API

-* (DONE) Movie and show data is currently cached for up to 1 day while the app is running - this should be moved to a local media.db file that gets update once a day/week? maybe a user setting for how often, since it takes a while.

-* (DONE) Instead of just "Top 3" movies and shows, maybe we use the top 3 along with the last 3?
-Last 5?
-10?

-* (DONE) Separate AI recommendations into "Available on Plex" and "Not available yet"

-* (DONE) Set version variable
+- Package as a standalone Windows service/EXE.
+- Add optional authentication and CORS configuration for public deployments.
+- Add settings toggle to control user mode and mobile override.